Taxidermy: Taxidermy as art

 The golden age of taxidermy was during the Victorian era, when mounted animals became a popular part of interior design and decor.
 English ornithologist John Hancock is considered to be the father of modern taxidermy.
-An avid collector of birds, which he would shoot himself, he began modelling them with clay and casting in plaster.
+An avid collector of birds, which he had shot personally, he began modeling them with clay and casting in plaster.

 For the Great Exhibition of 1851 in London, he mounted a series of stuffed birds as an exhibit.
-They generated much interest among the public and scientists alike who considered them as superior to earlier models and were regarded as the first lifelike and artistic specimens on display.
+They generated much interest among the public and scientists alike who considered them superior to earlier models, and they were regarded as the first lifelike and artistic specimens on display.
 A judge remarked that Hancock's exhibit "... will go far towards raising the art of taxidermy to a level with other arts which have hitherto held higher pretensions".

 Hancock's display sparked great national interest in taxidermy, and amateur and professional collections for public view proliferated rapidly.
 Displays of birds were particularly common in middle-class Victorian homes – even Queen Victoria amassed an impressive bird collection.
 Taxidermy was also increasingly used by the bereaved owners of dead pets to 'resurrect' them.